MAST: Model-Agnostic Sparsified Training: Introduction

 \section{Introduction}

-Efficient optimization methods have played an essential role in the advancement of modern machine learning, given that many supervised problems ultimately reduce to the task of minimizing an abstract loss function—a process that can be formally expressed as:
+Efficient optimization methods have played an essential role in the advancement of modern Machine Learning (ML), given that many supervised problems ultimately reduce to the task of minimizing an abstract loss function --- a process that can be formally expressed as:

-where $f:\R^d\to \R$ is a loss function of model with parameters/weights $x \in \R^d$.
-Classical examples of loss functions in supervised machine learning encompass well-known metrics such as Mean Squared Error (MSE) \citep{allen1971mean}, Cross-Entropy Loss~\citep{zhang2018generalized}, Hinge Loss utilized for support vector machines \citep{hearst1998support}, and Huber loss commonly employed in robust regression \citep{holland1977robust}.
-The statement~\eqref{eq:main} is comprehensively analyzed within the domain of optimization literature.
-Within the machine learning community, substantial attention has been directed towards studying this problem, particularly in the context of the Stochastic Gradient Descent (\SGD) method \citep{robbins1951stochastic}. \SGD\text{ }stands as a foundational and highly effective optimization algorithm within the realm of machine learning \citep{bottou2018optimization}.
-Its pervasive use in the field attests to its versatility and success in training a diverse array of models \citep{goodfellow2016deep}.
-Notably, contemporary deep learning practices owe a substantial debt to \SGD, as it serves as the cornerstone for many state-of-the-art training techniques \citep{sun2020optimization}. \SGD\text{ }has been rigorously examined across various optimization scenarios, spanning from strongly convex~\citep{NIPS2011_40008b9a, gower2019sgd} to general convex \citep{khaled2023unified} cases and even into the challenging non-convex regimes \citep{khaled2020better}.
-These inquiries have illuminated the algorithm's performance and behavior in various contexts, providing valuable insights for both practitioners and researchers.
-Furthermore, extensive research efforts have been dedicated to the widespread analysis of variance reduction mechanisms \citep{j2015variance, gorbunov2020unified, gower2020variance}, with the aim of achieving a linear convergence rate.
+where $f:\R^d\to \R$ is a loss function of a model with parameters/weights $x \in \R^d$.
+The problem~\eqref{eq:main} has been comprehensively analyzed within the domain of optimization literature.
+Within the ML community, substantial attention has been directed towards studying this problem, particularly in the context of the Stochastic Gradient Descent (\SGD) method \citep{robbins1951stochastic}. \SGD\text{ }stands as a foundational and highly effective optimization algorithm within the realm of ML \citep{bottou2018optimization}.
+The pervasive use of \SGD\text{ } in the field attests to its versatility and success in training a diverse array of models \citep{goodfellow2016deep}.
+Notably, contemporary deep learning practices owe a substantial debt to \SGD, as it is the cornerstone for many state-of-the-art training techniques \citep{sun2020optimization}.